tirmizee/ScriptGenerateEntity/README.md

 		AS ResultSet
 	FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'VPRCPF' AND TABLE_SCHEM = 'TDEVDTA';

-# SCRIPT GENERATE FOR MSSQL
+# SCRIPT GENERATE FOR ORACLE
-	-- COLUMNS
+	-- COLUMNS --
 	SELECT
 	    'public static final String TB_' || upper(:table_name) || ' = "' ||:table_name || '";'  AS COLUMNS
 	FROM DUAL